alexvanven/MeasuringMeaningClass/Week-1.2.md

 If semicolons are used, your can read the data with read.csv2() or explicitly declare the delimiter with the sep= statement.
 Check your file after it has been read into R to check whether it looks the way it should look.

-Also beware that on Windows computers the file path might have to be adjusted (using a '''' instead of a ''/'').
+Also beware that on Windows computers the file path might have to be adjusted.

 ``` r
 #for delimiter = comma